• Art Magazine

 4. Remanufacturing as a design goal

-The numbers speak for themselves: Remanufacturing can reduce emissions and energy consumption of a 4-cylinder replacement engine by up to 62% and 63%, respectively.
+The figures speak for themselves: Remanufacturing can reduce emissions and energy consumption of a 4-cylinder replacement engine by up to 62% and 63%, respectively.
 Achieving such savings requires proper preparation right from the design phase.

-5. Digital tools for material evaluation
+5. Digital tools for material assessment

 Pioneers show the way: Inspiration from practice